gbotev/CarND-Vehicle-Detection/README.md

 Though I find the current model gives satisfactory results.

+***Edit: After switching to the more advanced hog features mentioned above resulting in 6156 total features, the model training time has increased considerably to 3797 seconds, although the test accuracy stayed at 0.988.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?